-For all contributions over \$20 but not more than \$200, you must record the name and address of the donor, the date the contribution was received, the amount of the contribution, and, for inkind contributions, a description of what was donated.
+Contributions over \$20 but not more than \$200 - Cash and In-kind of the donor, the date the contribution was received, the amount of the contribution, and, for in-kind contributions, a description of what was donated.
 If the donor is registered with the Board, you should record the donor's Board registration number.